-- All tournament arrangements must be in accordance with all Hockey Canada, BC Hockey, EKMHA, and EVMHA rules and regulations. - Tournament fees should be paid using player payments or money earned through individual team fundraising (see Section 11 Fundraising Policies). - For more information on paying for tournaments, please see the Team Manager's Handbook available on the EVMHA website. - Teams may enter only sanctioned tournaments. - At all times, good manners and sportsmanship are to be displayed by players, coaching staff, and parents. - Appropriate travel documentation MUST be completed before attending tournaments. - o An Interdistrict & USA Travel/Exhibition Form must be submitted to attend tournaments in B.C. that are outside of the EKMHA District. - This form is not required for travel to tournaments hosted by Golden, Windermere Valley, Canal Flats, Kimberly, Creston Valley, Cranbrook, Fernie, and Glacier. - o For tournaments outside of B.C., an Out of Province & USA Hockey Tournament Travel / Exhibition Game Form must be submitted 7-10 days before the tournament. - o If a tournament is hosted by an Albertan team in B.C., an Out of Province & USA Hockey Tournament Form must be submitted. - U7 and U9 teams should send their completed forms to the cross-ice/half-ice coordinator.
-U11 and up should send their completed forms to the EVMHA president. - Travel insurance and extended medical coverage to suit the situation should be obtained if necessary. - Coaches or managers are allowed to make tournament deals such as reciprocating participation. - Parents or guardians are responsible for their children while they are not participating in games.
+- All tournament arrangements must be in accordance with all Hockey Canada, BC Hockey, EKMHA, and EVMHA rules and regulations. - Tournament fees should be paid using player payments or money earned through individual team fundraising (see Section 10 Fundraising Policies). - For more information on paying for tournaments, please see the Team Manager's Handbook available on the EVMHA website. - Teams may enter only sanctioned tournaments. - At all times, good manners and sportsmanship are to be displayed by players, coaching staff, and parents. - Appropriate travel documentation and travel permits must be obtained before attending tournaments. - Please see the team manager manual for information on how to acquire travel permits.

+- Travel insurance and extended medical coverage to suit the situation should be obtained if necessary. - Coaches or managers are allowed to make tournament deals such as reciprocating participation. - Parents or guardians are responsible for their children while they are not participating in games.
 Coaches will remind players of team expectations and curfews, and the players are responsible for adhering to them. - Player and team management suspensions are in effect when travelling and apply to all tournament, exhibition, and league play activities. - The EVMHA recommends that no player is permitted to drive themselves to any sanctioned ice time.
 EVMHA will not be responsible for players who do not have parental supervision while attending minor hockey events.

-22. EXHIBITION GAMES
+21. EXHIBITION GAMES